elierotenberg/coding-styles/es6.md

 ## ES6 modules

-- Always use ES6 modules, not `require`.
-Use destructuring assignment when applicable.
+- ES6 modules MUST be used, `require`-style module MUST NOT be used.
+Destructuring assignment SHOULD be used when applicable.

 ```js
 // bad